What is Gray Box Testing?

 - Step 7: Execute test case for Subfunctions

-- Step 8: Verify correct result for Subfunctions
+- Step 8: Verify the correct result for Subfunctions

 - Step 9: Repeat steps 4 & 8 for other Subfunctions